We’re Attorneys Helping Clients with Real Estate Transactions & Property Law

 What are the Terms of the Real Estate Contract?

 How much is the property going to cost?
 Is the buyer going to obtain financing?
-If so, what will be the terms, or general terms, of the financing?
-And then, important components also, for the parties to decide, is who will be paying certain costs?
+If so, what will be the terms of the financing?
+And then who will be paying certain costs?
 Which closing costs?
 Who will be paying for the survey?
-There’s no standard, I guess, written arrangement, unless the parties don’t write it in the contract.
-So, there’s closing costs, cost of the title policy, if there will be a title policy.
+There’s no standard written arrangement so the parties must include this information in the contract.
+Then there’s closing costs, cost of the title policy, and if there will be a title policy.

 Our Real Estate & Property Lawyers Can Help You